Gallopsled/pwntools/README.md

 pip install --upgrade pwntools
 ```

-If you'd like to be an early tester of the the current beta release, add
-`--pre` to the command-line.

 However, some of the features (assembling/disassembling foreign architectures) require non-Python dependencies.
 For more information, see the [complete installation instructions here](https://docs.pwntools.com/en/stable/install.html).